Chelsea, Massachusetts: 20th century

-In 1973, disaster struck again when the Second Great Chelsea Fire burned 18 city blocks, leaving nearly a fifth of the city in ashes.
+In 1973, the Second Great Chelsea Fire burned 18 city blocks, leaving nearly a fifth of the city in ashes.
 Both fires originated in Chelsea's "rag shop district," cluttered streets filled with junk shops hawking scraps, metal, and combustible items.
 Wood-frame buildings and three- to six-family houses were built tightly together, and quickly caught fire.

 By 1990, Chelsea had collapsed economically and socially.
 Crime was rampant, even among the police and local government officials.
-The population drain made way for more immigrants, but depleted the city's tax base.
+The population drain made way for more immigrants but depleted the city's tax base.
 The cost of running the city and maintaining its infrastructure did not decrease correspondingly so, in 1991, the city suffered fiscal collapse.

 The Commonwealth of Massachusetts enacted special legislation to place Chelsea into receivership.
-For the first time since the Great Depression, a Massachusetts city surrendered home rule and allowed a state-appointed receiver to control all aspects of city government.
+For the first time since the Great Depression, a Massachusetts city surrendered its home rule and allowed a state-appointed receiver to control all aspects of city government.
 Governor William Weld named James Carlin as the first receiver followed by Lewis "Harry" Spence.
 City Hall was eviscerated, the police and fire departments reorganized, management of the public schools given to Boston University, and indictments handed down.
 Mayor John "Butchie" Brennan and two former mayors were found guilty of federal crimes.

 By the summer of 1995, when the state returned City Hall to the people of Chelsea, a new government had been born, brought to life by a panel of citizens charged with drafting a new city charter.
 The new charter eliminated the position of mayor, converting management of the city from a mayor to a council–manager government system, where a city manager is selected by City Council members.
 As such, municipal government focused on improving the quality of services provided to residents and businesses, while establishing financial policies that have significantly improved the city's financial condition.
-With their leaders more accountable and efficient, Chelsea reversed its long decline and entered a period of population growth and economic development.